ClaudiaLie/MS1_BarRobusta/README.md

 I got inspired by the restaurant I've been working for a year now, so the menus, the pictures and the logos are taken from a real place, with permission from the owners to use their copyrighted material.
 It's important for me to add that the restaurant has a website already, and it can be seen here: [barrobusta.se](https://www.barrobusta.se/).
 I didn't take any inspiration from it, but the existing website gave me a fun challenge to create a new representation of the place that can reflect fairly its mood and brand.

+# UX
-# Objective
+## Objective

 The main focus of this project is to produce a responsive, clean and intuitive product which also contains all the useful informations a user would expect to find on a restaurant website.
  Its target audience is very wide, all genders from 18 years old to 80 years old.
+ To build an efficent website it's important to focus on an efficent design aswell, so there are a few important key points to consider:
+ * The user must have an easy navigation.
+    * It's very important that the user doesn't struggle when navigating through the website, so having a standard website structure with a navbar on top and contact details on the footer, makes the user confident on the actions he has to make to explore the page;
+ * A consistent design.
+    * Having the same color scheme and the same design structure on a website helps to define a brand and, again, give the user a less confusing and chaotic feeling while navigating;
+ * Help the user.
+    * With some tricks the user can be drawn to an ideal navigation path.
+Buttons, bold titles and shortcuts can make the experience efficent and less tiring.

- # Features
+ ## Features

  The website is build with page areas, and it contains:
  * A homepage;
  * A menu section with a "special annoucements" board;
  * A photo gallery;
- * An events section;
+ * An events section with an events calendar;
  * A contacts page with a booking form.

+  The page areas have a consistent design with a top navbar, a bottom page footer and a hero image of a fixed size, that changes only to contextualize the visited page.

+ The color scheme uses the following shades:
+ * Rgba(0, 0, 0, 0.5) for the navbar overlay, that gives a gentle shadow effect on the hero image and avoids strong color separations;
+ * Rgba(70, 70, 70, 0.95) for the navbar on mobile and tablets and it matches the footer color;
+ * Rgb(255, 140, 0) for the brand name.
+It's a bright orange color that will repeat through different elements of the website, such as the media links and page blocks;

  ## Wireframes